 Know your employees

 The perks that people respond to are deeply individual.
-Just because one employee wants face time with the boss to present an idea they’ve been working on all year doesn’t mean that this reward will motivate everyone.
+Not every employee will be motivated by the same rewards, such as face time with the boss.
 Some people would find that deeply intimidating; their perfect perk would be an understanding and flexible schedule that meets their needs, so long as the work gets done.

 The first step to offering perks that count is making sure you’re offering the right perks to the right people.
-It’s rare that you’re going to offer a perk that every person in the office is going to use.
+Employee engagement is not just about making your team happy.
+It’s also about aligning them with the company’s objectives and providing a roadmap for their professional growth.
+It’s unlikely that a single perk will be useful to everyone in the office.
 That’s okay, as long as there is a perk for everyone.

 Ask why this perk is going to make a difference

-Free bagels are nice, but ultimately, most people who want a bagel are going to grab one on the way into work.
-When a free meal at work is particularly useful is when you’re asking your employees to go above and beyond for some reason.
+Free bagels are nice, but ultimately, most people who want a bagel are going to grab one on the way to work.
+A free meal at work is particularly useful when you’re asking your employees to go above and beyond for some reason.
 Do you need them to come in early or stay late?
 Provide coffee or pizza or bagels.
-Do you need them to stay in the office for lunch so that there can be an all office meeting?
+Do you need them to stay in the office for lunch so that there can be an all-office meeting?
 Get a catered meal.

 Perks need to be part of a culture of thankfulness

-Highly talented individuals are often highly self critical.
-They need to know from the people around them what they’re doing well, because they often have a distorted sense of their own success.
+Highly skilled people often critique themselves a lot.
+They need to know from the people around them what they’re doing well because they often have a distorted sense of their own success.
 The problem is that they can also see false praise a thousand miles away, and just saying “Great job today,” isn’t going to be enough.

 So what do I need to do to retain talent?